catalyst/catalyst-frontend/generators/webpack/templates/README.md

 ### Linting

 Use `npm run lint` to run the linter.
 The configuration file for the linter is at `.eslintrc.json`, where you can tweak you configuration as you please - refer to the [eslint documentation](https://eslint.org/docs/user-guide/configuring).
+By default the [Airbnb JavaScript style guide](https://github.com/airbnb/javascript) is used (with a few tweaks).
+You can also run `npm run lint:fix` to fix any automatically fixable errors directly.

 <% if (options.jest) { -%>
 ### Testing with Jest